-After causing chaos at a local council meeting and causing the demolition of a new house Norman tries to organise a beauty pageant.
-In the process, he manages to captivate not only the woman mayor’s myopic daughter (Frances White) but, even more unaccountably, the sorely tried mayor herself (Noel Dyson).
+After causing chaos at a local council meeting and causing the demolition of a new house, Norman tries to organise a beauty pageant.
+In the process, he manages to captivate the woman mayor’s myopic daughter (Frances White) and, even more unaccountably, the sorely tried mayor herself (Noel Dyson).

 At the outset, he combines with grandfather and grandson the roles of the boy’s mother and sister.
-Thereafter he is mainly just himself, dropping or smashing everything he touches and needing only one drink to set up convulsions of choking and hiccoughing.
+After that, he is mainly just himself, dropping or smashing everything he touches and needing only one drink to set up convulsions of choking and hiccoughing.